What types of business insurance do you need for a cleaning company?

 Business owner's policy: Because two policies are better than one

-Property insurance pays to replace or repair your insured gear when it's lost or damaged because of:
+Commercial property insurance pays to replace or repair your insured cleaning equipment, in case they are lost or damaged due to:

-You can purchase property insurance on its own, but because you own a small business, you may be able to bundle your property and general liability coverage together in a business owner's policy (BOP), which can save you some money on your premiums.
+You can purchase property insurance on its own, or you may be able to bundle your property and general liability coverage together in a business owner's policy (BOP).
+By bundling these two policies in a BOP, you can save money on your premiums.

 Workers' compensation insurance: Care for employees and comply with state laws

-It takes manpower (or womanpower!) to run a successful cleaning business.
-Just think of all you count on your employees to do.
-Unfortunately, injuries are pretty common for cleaning employees, and it's your business's responsibility to make sure hurt workers get the medical care they need.
+Injuries are common for cleaning employees, and it's your responsibility to make sure your employees get the medical care they need.

-You can make sure those medical costs don't come out of your wallet by carrying workers' compensation insurance.
-In fact, most states require that you carry this coverage even if you only have one employee.
-It can help pay for:
+You can make sure your employees’ medical costs don't come out of your own pocket by carrying workers' compensation insurance.
+This helps pay for:

 - Lawsuits over worker injuries